 Registered nurses provide leadership in the delivery of care for people of all ages and from different backgrounds, cultures and beliefs.
-They provide nursing care for people who have complex mental, physical, cognitive and behavioural care needs, those living with dementia, the elderly, and for people at the end of their life.
+They provide nursing care for people who have complex mental, physical, cognitive, and behavioural care needs, those living with dementia, the elderly, and for people at the end of their life.
 They must be able to care for people in their own home, in the community or hospital or in any health care settings where their needs are supported and managed.

-They work in the context of continual change, challenging environments, different models of care delivery, shifting demographics, innovation, and rapidly evolving technologies.
+Registered nurses work in the context of continual change, challenging environments, different models of care delivery, shifting demographics, innovation, and rapidly evolving technologies.
 Increasing integration of health and social care services will require registered nurses to negotiate boundaries and play a proactive role in interdisciplinary teams.
 The confidence and ability to think critically, apply knowledge and skills, and provide expert, evidence-based, direct nursing care therefore lies at the centre of all registered nursing practice.

-About these standards
+About our standards

-These standards of proficiency apply to all NMC registered nurses.
-They should be read with Realising professionalism: Standards for education and training which set out our expectations regarding delivery of all pre-registration and post-registration NMC approved nursing and midwifery education programmes.
-These standards apply to all approved education providers and are set out in three parts: Part 1: Standards framework for nursing and midwifery education; Part 2: Standards for student supervision and assessment; and Part 3: Programme standards, which are the standards specific for each pre-registration or post-registration programme.
-Education institutions must comply with our standards to be approved to run any NMC approved programmes.
+Our standards of proficiency apply to all NMC registered nurses and should be read with our standards for education and training.
+The standards for education and training set out our expectations regarding delivery of all pre-registration and post-registration NMC approved nursing and midwifery education programmes.

+Our standards for education and training apply to all Approved Education Institutions (AEIs) and are set out in three parts: Part one: Standards framework for nursing and midwifery education; Part two: Standards for student supervision and assessment; and Part three: programme standards, which are the standards specific for each pre-registration or post-registration programme.
+AEIs must comply with our standards to be approved to run any NMC approved programmes.

-Together these standards aim to provide approved education institutions (AEIs) and their practice learning partners with the flexibility to develop innovative approaches to education for nurses, midwives and nursing associates, while being accountable for the local delivery and management of approved programmes in line with our standards.
+Together, the standards for education and training aim to provide AEIs and their practice learning partners with the flexibility to develop innovative approaches to education for nurses, midwives and nursing associates, while being accountable for the local delivery and management of approved programmes in line with our standards.
+The relationship between the different sets of standards is shown in the diagram on the next page.